 Fact: Strong cybersecurity might not let you access some sites, but it surely boosts productivity.

 With the modern cybersecurity approach in place, employees can focus on work.
 Also, they don’t have to worry about malware or virus attacks as the built-in security feature, real-time protection will easily detect and mitigate the threats.

 Myth #2 — Cyberattacks are a result of external factors or threat actors

 Sadly, human error is the biggest reason for being a victim of cyberattacks and data breaches.
-Insider threats – vendors, employees, business partners, or bad guys impersonating as employees are becoming rampant and are a cause of concern for businesses.
+Insider threats – vendors, employees, business partners, or bad guys impersonating employees are becoming rampant and are a cause of concern for businesses.
 A recent survey showed insider threats are behind 60% of data breaches.

-Fact: Someone from your organization or you can be the initiator for cyberattacks.
+Fact: Someone from your organization or you can be the initiator of cyberattacks.
 Therefore, using a combination of different cybersecurity practices like behavioral analytics, privilege, and access management should be implemented.
 Also, from time to time, employees should be educated and security awareness training sessions should be conducted.
 This will help lessen the danger of insider threats.

 Fact: The size of a business does not make it immune to hacking attempts and malware attacks.

-For hackers when it comes to stealing data they don’t discriminate.
+For hackers when it comes to stealing data don’t discriminate.
 So, don’t make the size of your business a determinant of judging whether you will be attacked or not.